BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *A survey of security behaviors among three Bitcoin user archetypes, showing that cypherpunks tend to use self-managed security solutions, whereas hodlers and rookies use either custodial solutions or non-custodial wallets.*

-Published in February 2021 by Svetlana Abramova, Artemij Voskobojnikov, Konstantin Beznosov, and Rainer Böhme.
+_Published February 2021 by Abramova, Voskobojnikov, Beznosov, and Böhme._

 ###### [The U in Crypto Stands for Usable: An Empirical Study of User Experience with Mobile Cryptocurrency Wallets](https://voskart.de/pdf/u_in_crypto.pdf)